 \section{Abstract}

-Recently HAL QCD Collaboration reported the $\Omega-\Omega$ and $N-\Omega$ interaction potentials by Lattice QCD algorithm.
-Based on these results, $N\Omega$ ($^5S_2$) and $\Omega\Omega$ ($^1S_0$) bound state were proposed with binding energy about a few MeV and $N-\Omega$ HBT correlation were also calculated and measured by the STAR and the ALICE Collaboration.
-These results provided dynamical information if $\Omega$-dibaryons exist from the interaction aspects.
-Another necessary point is the experimental environment where the bound states can produce and survive in the system or not, such as in relativistic heavy-ion collisions.
-So there are at least two necessary conditions to constrain the production probability of $\Omega$-dibaryons, i.e. the short-range attractive interaction to form bound states and experimental environment to provide abundant enough strangeness and multiplicity of nucleons.
-In this work the $\Omega-\Omega$ and $\Omega-$nucleon interaction potentials by the lattice QCD were employed to obtain $\Omega\Omega$ ($^1S_0$) and $N\Omega$ ($^5S_2$) wave functions, and the production of $\Omega$-dibaryons was estimated by use of a dynamical coalescence mechanism with considering the environment in relativistic heavy-ion collisions at $\sqrt{s_{NN}} = $ 200 GeV and 2.76 TeV.
+Recently the HAL QCD Collaboration reported the $\Omega-\Omega$ and $N-\Omega$ interaction potentials by the lattice QCD simulations.
+Based on these results, $N\Omega$ ($^5S_2$) and $\Omega\Omega$ ($^1S_0$) bound states were predicted with the binding energy about a few MeV.
+In addition, $N-\Omega$ HBT correlation function was also measured by the STAR Collaboration as well as the ALICE Collaboration.
+These results provide dynamical information whether or not $\Omega$-dibaryons exist in the interaction aspects.
+Another necessary point for the detection of $\Omega$-dibaryons is the experimental environment where the bound state could be produced and survived in the system.
+In this context, there are at least two necessary conditions to constrain the production probability of $\Omega$-dibaryons, i.e. the one is the necessary short-range attractive interaction to form the bound state and the another is the experimental environment such as heavy-ion collision provides abundant enough strangeness and multiplicity of nucleons.
+In this Letter the $\Omega-\Omega$ and $\Omega-$nucleon interaction potentials by the lattice QCD simulations were employed to obtain $\Omega\Omega$ ($^1S_0$) and $N\Omega$ ($^5S_2$) wave functions, and then the productions of $\Omega$-dibaryons were estimated by using of a dynamical coalescence mechanism for the relativistic heavy-ion collisions at $\sqrt{s_{NN}} = $ 200 GeV and 2.76 TeV.